Detailed guides to painful problems, treatments & more

 In fact, we are constantly exposed to lots of minor noxious stimuli without pain.

 But not always.
-And pain can sometimes happen without any nociception at all.
-Or it might just be out of proportion to it!
-This is the weirdness that this article is all about, and why the definition of nociception matters to a lot of people with serious pain: it’s a key technical detail about how pain works.
+And pain might be possible without any nociception at all (although this is controversial, see above regarding alleged examples like Boot Nail Guy).
+More likely, pain can be quite out of proportion to nociception.
+This is the main kinds of weirdness that this article is all about, and why the definition of nociception matters to a lot of people with serious pain: it’s a key technical detail about how pain works.
 The difference between pain and nociception is critical to understanding the weirdness of pain.

-For everyone else, it’s mostly splitting hairs, a level of precision we don’t need to use in most communication about pain.
-Your doctor will probably be puzzled if you say, “I have a pain, but I can’t figure out the source of nociception.
-Or maybe there isn’t one.”
+For everyone else, it’s mostly splitting hairs, a level of precision we don’t need to use in most communication about pain — like talking about quantum physics when classical physics is all you really need.
+Your doctor will probably be very puzzled if you say, “I have a pain, but I can’t figure out the source of nociception.
+Or maybe there isn’t one.
+Can you help me sort that out?”

 But knowledge is good.
-I also don’t need to know as much about wiring as an electrician, but I am still happy to learn whatever I can.
+I also don’t need to know as much about wiring as an electrician, but I am still happy to learn whatever I can about it.

 GO TO TOPCONTENTSNOTES